Radiology Hringbraut and Fossvogur

 A technical failure can cause a delay – contact us if you have any questions.

-Family members may wait in the waiting room but not be preparing.
+Relatives may wait in the waiting area but are not allowed to be present during the preparation.

 E-mail: isotop@landspitali.is